 THRILLING OUTDOOR ATTRACTIONS - Beyond Orlando’s theme parks, visitors will find a variety of outdoor attractions to fill an afternoon or half-day that are sure to get the adrenaline pumping.

-- Start the day rising above ground with Orlando Balloon Rides on an unforgettable bucket-list hot air balloon ride.
+- Start the day rising above ground with Bob's Hot Air Balloon Rides on an unforgettable bucket-list hot air balloon ride.

 - For watersport fans- from beginners to pros -- Orlando Watersports Complex offers wakeboarding, water skiing, wake skating and knee boarding for kids and adults.
 Nona Adventure Park features a floating aqua park; cable park for water skiing and wakeboarding; paddle boarding and open-swim space.